-Financial services call centre operators work in telephone contact centres for banks, building societies and other companies that offer financial services.
-Job titles vary, and they are often known as customer service advisers.
+Financial services advisers work in telephone contact centres for banks, building societies and other companies that offer financial services.
+Job titles vary, and they are can be known as call centre agents.
 They deal with customer enquiries and promote financial products, either through receiving incoming calls or making outbound calls.

 Advisers may deal with straightforward enquiries such as confirming account balances, or they may advise on more complex matters such as dealing with disputed items on a credit card bill.